 Coworking Compass – When searching for space on their website, you can filter for preferred amenities like conference rooms, snacks, bike storage, standing desks, phone booths, and more.

 The Yard – With New York office spaces in locations from Lincoln Square down to the Lower East Side, The Yard offers coworking memberships for just $275/month.

 KettleSpace – A power outlet at every workspace and unlimited snacks are among the perks to be found for coworkers who utilize any one of KettleSpace’s several locations in Manhattan and Brooklyn.

-Green Desk – Boasting over 5,000 desks in great locations in Brooklyn and Long Island City, Green Desk is an affordable, environmentally-friendly coworking company that uses renewable energy sources, recycled building materials, energy efficient fixtures, and green cleaning supplies.
+Green Desk – Boasting over 5,000 desks in great locations in Brooklyn and Long Island City, Green Desk is an affordable, environmentally-friendly New York coworking company that uses renewable energy sources, recycled building materials, energy efficient fixtures, and green cleaning supplies.

 WeWork – cancel membership policy

-If you already use WeWork but find that one of these other coworking space options is more suited to you or your company (or you simply want to move to a more traditional office space), you may need to learn how to cancel WeWork membership.
+If you already use WeWork but find that one of these other space options is more suited to you or your company (or you simply want to move to a more traditional office space), you may need to learn how to cancel WeWork membership.
 The best way to do it is by going in person to the Community Bar at your WeWork location during business hours.
 You can find more information on how to cancel WeWork membership here.

 Truebill, a website that specializes in helping people cancel paid subscriptions, also suggests additional ways that you can cancel your WeWork membership via phone and email.

 Coworking versus a traditional office